Wednesday 12th August 3:30pm - 7:30pm

-The Bush Fire Danger Period (BFDP) for the Wingecarribee LGA began early this year.
-Due to ongoing warm and dry conditions the BFDP began on Sunday 1st September, 2019.
+The Bush Fire Danger Period (BFDP) for the Wingecarribee LGA will end on the 1st April 2020.

 A full list of scheduled hazard reduction burns is available at :